forrestjgq/lsp/thread/pwpt/pthread6.md

 int pthread_atfork (void (*prepare)(void),
     void (*parent)(void), void (*child)(void));
 ```
-Pthreads added the `pthread_atfork` "fork handler" mechanism to allow your code to protect data invariants across fork.
-This is somewhat analogous to atexit, which allows a program to perform cleanup when a process terminates.
+Pthreads added the `pthread_atfork` "fork handler" mechanism to allow your code to protect data invariants across `fork`.
+This is somewhat analogous to `atexit`, which allows a program to perform cleanup when a process terminates.
 With `pthread_atfork` you supply three separate handler addresses.
-The prepare fork handler is called before the fork takes place in the parent process.
-The parent fork handler is called after the fork in the parent process, and the child fork handler is called after the fork in the child process.
+The *prepare* fork handler is called before the fork takes place in the parent process.
+The *parent* fork handler is called after the fork in the parent process, and the *child* fork handler is called after the fork in the child process.

 > If you write a subsystem that uses mutexes and does not establish fork handlers, then that subsystem will not function correctly in a child process after a fork.

-Normally a prepare fork handler locks all mutexes used by the associated code (for a library or an application) in the correct order to prevent deadlocks.
-The thread calling fork will block in the prepare fork handler until it has locked all the mutexes.
+Normally a *prepare* fork handler locks all mutexes used by the associated code (for a library or an application) in the correct order to prevent deadlocks.
+The thread calling `fork` will block in the *prepare* fork handler until it has locked all the mutexes.
 That ensures that no other threads can have the mutexes locked or be modifying data that the child might need.
-The parent fork handler need only unlock all of those mutexes, allowing the parent process and all threads to continue normally.
+The *parent* fork handler need only unlock all of those mutexes, allowing the parent process and all threads to continue normally.

-The child fork handler may often be the same as the parent fork handler; but sometimes you'll need to reset the program or library state.
+The *child* fork handler may often be the same as the *parent* fork handler; but sometimes you'll need to reset the program or library state.
 For example, if you use "daemon" threads to perform functions in the background you'll need to either record the fact that those threads no longer exist or create new threads to perform the same function in the child.
 You may need to reset counters, free heap memory, and so forth.

 > Your fork handlers are only as good as everyone else's fork handlers.

-The system will run all prepare fork handlers declared in the process when any thread calls fork.
-If you code your prepare and child fork handlers correctly then, in principle, you will be able to continue operating in the child process.
+The system will run all *prepare* fork handlers declared in the process when any thread calls `fork`.
+If you code your *prepare* and *child* fork handlers correctly then, in principle, you will be able to continue operating in the child process.
 But what if someone else didn't supply fork handlers or didn't do it right?
-The ANSI C library on a threaded system, for example, must use a set of mutexes to synchronize internal data, such as stdio file streams.
+The ANSI C library on a threaded system, for example, must use a set of mutexes to synchronize internal data, such as `stdio` file streams.

-If you use an ANSI C library that doesn't supply fork handlers to prepare those mutexes properly for a fork, for example, then, sometimes, you may find that your child process hangs when it calls printf, because another thread in the parent process had the mutex locked when your thread called fork.
-There's often nothing you can do about this type of problem except to file a problem report against the system.
-These mutexes are usually private to the library, and aren't visible to your code-you can't lock them in your prepare handler or before calling fork.
+If you use an ANSI C library that doesn't supply fork handlers to prepare those mutexes properly for a fork, for example, then, sometimes, you may find that your child process hangs when it calls `printf`, because another thread in the parent process had the mutex locked when your thread called `fork.` There's often nothing you can do about this type of problem except to file a problem report against the system.
+These mutexes are usually private to the library, and aren't visible to your code-you can't lock them in your *prepare* handler or before calling `fork`.

-The program atfork.c shows the use of fork handlers.
+The program `atfork.c` shows the use of fork handlers.
 When run with no argument, or with a nonzero argument, the program will install fork handlers.
-When run with a zero argument, such as atf ork 0, it will not.
+When run with a zero argument, such as atfork 0, it will not.

-With fork handlers installed, the result will be two output lines reporting the result of the fork call and, in parentheses, the pid of the current process.
+With fork handlers installed, the result will be two output lines reporting the result of the `fork` call and, in parentheses, the pid of the current process.
 Without fork handlers, the child process will be created while the initial thread owns the mutex.
 Because the initial thread does not exist in the child, the mutex cannot be unlocked, and the child process will hang-only the parent process will print its message.

-Function `fork_prepare` is the prepare handler.
-This will be called by fork, in the parent process, before creating the child process.
+[14-26] Function `fork_prepare` is the *prepare* handler.
+This will be called by `fork`, in the parent process, before creating the child process.
 Any state changed by this function, in particular, mutexes that are locked, will be copied into the child process.
 The `fork_prepare` function locks the program's mutex.

-Function `fork_parent` is the parent handler.
-This will be called by fork, in the parent process, after creating the child process.
+[32-43] Function `fork_parent` is the parent handler.
+This will be called by `fork`, in the parent process, after creating the child process.
 In general, a parent handler should undo whatever was done in the prepare handler, so that the parent process can continue normally.
 The `fork_parent` function unlocks the mutex that was locked by `fork_prepare`.

-Function `fork_child` is the child handler.
-This will be called by fork, in the child process.
+[49-61] Function `fork_child` is the child handler.
+This will be called by `fork`, in the child process.
 In most cases, the child handler will need to do whatever was done in the `fork_parent` handler to "unlock" the state so that the child can continue.
 It may also need to perform additional cleanup, for example, `fork_child` sets the `self_pid` variable to the child process's pid as well as unlocking the process mutex.

-After creating a child process, which will continue executing the `thread_routine` code, the `thread_routine` function locks the mutex.
-When run with fork handlers, the fork call will be blocked (when the prepare handler locks the mutex) until the mutex is available.
-Without fork handlers, the thread will fork before main unlocks the mutex, and the thread will hang in the child at this point.
-99-106 The main program declares fork handlers unless the program is run with an argument of 0.
+[66-92] After creating a child process, which will continue executing the `thread_routine` code, the `thread_routine` function locks the mutex.
+When run with fork handlers, the `fork` call will be blocked (when the *prepare* handler locks the mutex) until the mutex is available.
+Without fork handlers, the thread will `fork` before `main` unlocks the mutex, and the thread will hang in the child at this point.

+[100-107] The main program declares fork handlers unless the program is run with an argument of 0.

-The main program locks the mutex before creating the thread that will fork.
-It then sleeps for several seconds, to ensure that the thread will be able to call fork while the mutex is locked, and then unlocks the mutex.
-The thread running `thread_routine` will always succeed in the parent process, because it will simply block until main releases the lock.
+[109-124] The main program locks the mutex before creating the thread that will fork.
+It then sleeps for several seconds, to ensure that the thread will be able to call `fork` while the mutex is locked, and then unlocks the mutex.
+The thread running `thread_routine` will always succeed in the parent process, because it will simply block until `main` releases the lock.

 However, without the fork handlers, the child process will be created while the mutex is locked.
-The thread (main) that locked the mutex does not exist in the child, and cannot unlock the mutex in the child process.
-Mutexes can be unlocked in the child only if they were locked by the thread that called fork-and fork handlers provide the best way to ensure that.
+The thread (`main`) that locked the mutex does not exist in the child, and cannot unlock the mutex in the child process.
+Mutexes can be unlocked in the child only if they were locked by the thread that called `fork`-and fork handlers provide the best way to ensure that.

 ```c
 /*  atfork.c  */